As your business grows, you’re eventually going to be faced with a hard decision.

 The Different Types of “Salary for Small Business Owners”

-The characterization of your pay is very important for tax purposes, which we’ll jump into in a minute here.
+The characterization of your pay is very important for tax purposes, which we’ll jump into later.
 Let’s start by defining the different types of owner compensation.

 Salary is W-2 income.
 Specifically, wages that are subject to federal taxes, state taxes, medicare, social security, and so on.